Resources | Business Culture

 Trust is an essential component of high-performing teams

-We have to learn how to work with each other to achieve our goals.
+We need to learn how to work together to achieve our goals.
 But what does trust mean for us?
-What expectations do we have about our colleague’s trustful behaviour?
+What expectations do we have regarding our colleagues’ trustworthy behavior?

-As coaches, we help teams to discover the gap between where they are today and where they need to be in the future.
-Why wouldn’t we apply what we preach to ourselves?
-Our team had decided to explore the trust dimension and to find out what can make us better.
-We designed an experience for ourselves to get an understanding of what we are at our best and what trust looks like for us.
+As Agile Coach Australia, we help teams identify the gap between their current state and where they need to be.
+So why not apply our own advice?
+Our team decided to explore the dimension of trust to understand how we can improve.
+We designed an experience to understand what we are like at our best and what trust looks like for us.

 One of the challenges for any facilitator is to engage everybody and make sure that all voices get representation.
 We’ve come up with a string of Liberating Structures which not only ensures everybody’s participation but also guides from “strategic”- foundational topics to “operational” – sensitive conversations.
 This creates a sense of inclusiveness and belonging exactly at the moment when it’s time for radical candour.